crowsonkb/k-diffusion/README.md

 # k-diffusion

-An implementation of [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) (Karras et al., 2022) for PyTorch.
+An implementation of [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) (Karras et al., 2022) for PyTorch, with enhancements and additional features, such as improved sampling algorithms and transformer-based diffusion models.

 ## Installation

 `k-diffusion` can be installed via PyPI (`pip install k-diffusion`) but it will not include training and inference scripts, only library code that others can depend on.
 To run the training and inference scripts, clone this repository and run `pip install -e <path to repository>`.

-## Training:
+## Training

 To train models: